vjrossi/mars-rover/README.md

 - Multiple rovers can be deployed and controlled independently
 - Rovers cannot move outside the defined plateau
 - Rovers take photos at their final positions
+- Web interface for easy simulation setup and visualization
+- Real-time animation of rover movements in the web interface

+## Web Interface

+The web interface provides an intuitive way to set up and run Mars Rover simulations:

+1. Set the grid size
+2. Add one or more rovers, specifying their initial positions and commands
+3. Run the simulation to see the rovers move on the grid
+4. Visualize the movement of each rover step by step

+The web interface is responsive and works on both desktop and mobile devices.